ReubenUKGB/ready-or-not-realistic-screen-effects/README.md

 * Disables vertical climb due to recoil when firing weapons.

 * Disables non-essential HUD UI (health indicator, compass, select fire, item hotbar, plate carrier magazine status and team status).

+* Reduces screen shaking effects when hit by bullets, in proximity to explosions and when discharging a firearm.

 * Reduces the duration of the white flash effect by flashbangs.